-The DECV Portal is an area for Parents, Carers and School Supervisors to view information about their student’s progress at DECV.
+The VSV Portal is an area for Parents, Carers and School Supervisors to view information about their student’s progress at VSV.
 You are able to view the subjects your student’s have enrolled in, their teacher contact details, assignment submissions received from the student and assignment submissions returned by the teacher.
-Supervisors need to access the DECV Portal to download interim and end-of-semester reports for each subject.
+Supervisors need to access the VSV Portal to download interim and end-of-semester reports for each subject.

 - Go to http://portal.distance.vic.edu.au